Buy Aon Before It Retests Its Highs (NYSE:AON)

 The WTW acquisition looks quite good, but with or without WTW, Aon is a buy.

 Many stocks in this very strange environment we find ourselves in have been hammered.
-However, some have been beaten down unnecessarily, with one such example being Aon Corp.
-(AON).
+However, some have been beaten down unnecessarily, with one such example being Aon Plc (AON).
 The company provides advisory and consultative services to businesses across the globe that are necessary in any environment.
 In other words, Aon has sticky revenue with relatively high switching costs for its customers.
 This is the sort of business model that investors love, and with Aon under $200, I think it is a bargain.

 Source: Earnings call presentation